nodejs/node/BUILDING.md

 ### Supported platforms

 The community does not build or test against end-of-life distributions (EoL).
-Thus we do not recommend that you use Node on end-of-life or unsupported platforms in production.
+Thus, we do not recommend that you use Node on end-of-life or unsupported platforms in production.

 |  System      | Support type | Version                          | Architectures        | Notes            |